chenxran/mice/README.md

 # mice
-An accelerated version of MICEData for multiple imputation
+This is an accelerated version of MICEData for multiple imputation based on class implemented in [statsmodels](https://www.statsmodels.org/dev/generated/statsmodels.imputation.mice.MICEData.html) with all pandas operations being replaced by numpy operation (pandas are really slow!).
+The output dataset of this MICEData should be the same as the original one if the random seed are set to be the same.